-Gwendolyn Burgett is associate professor of percussion at the Michigan State University College of Music.
+Gwendolyn Burgett is associate professor of percussion and area chair of brass and percussion at the Michigan State University College of Music.
 Passionate about educating the next generation of young musicians, she regularly gives master classes at universities throughout the United Statesand has been an instructor at the Interlochen Arts Camp since 2005.

 Burgett began her musical career at the age of two, studying piano and violin.
 As a percussionist, Burgett maintains a full career as an active solo, chamber, and orchestral musician, having performed recitals throughout the U.S., Asia and South America.
 She is an advocate for new music and has participated in groups to commission new works from composers such as Alejandro Vinao, Peter Klatzow, Paul Lansky, Martin Bresnick, John Serry and Roshanne Etezady.
 She currently serves as principal percussionist with the Lansing Symphony Orchestra and hasperformed with the Detroit Symphony Orchestra, Rochester Philharmonic, the Moscow Chamber Orchestra, the Solisti New York Orchestra, the Grand Rapids Symphony, and the Traverse Symphony Orchestra.

 The winner of the Keiko Abe Prize at the Second World Marimba Competition in Okaya, Japan, Burgett was also the top prize winner at the National Foundation for Advancement in the Arts’ ARTS competition.
 Additionally, she was awarded the performer’s certificate from the Eastman School of Music and has also been the recipient of the Outstanding Young Musician award from the Peabody Conservatory and the Yale Alumni Award.